luiscano95/Smart_Irrigation_System/README.md

 * If (Humidity is High) and (Temperature is Medium) then (Score is High)
 * If (Humidity is High) and (Temperature is High) then (Score is Medium)

+The maximum and the minimum water usage and the cost associated with the prices obtained from the district’s water supplier, sedapal were estimated in order to evaluate the performance of the proposed irrigation methodology.
+Nowadays, the park is irrigated by sprinklers, each sprinkler expels between 1500 to 2000 litres of water per hour.
+With this information, the minimum and maximum water used by the 50 sprinklers for 15 minutes a day, is estimated for a year.
+This information is summarized in the following table:

 |                          |     | Annual Expenditure (In Cubic Decimeters) | Annual Expenditure (In Soles) |
 |:------------------------:|:---:|:----------------------------------------:|:-----------------------------:|